peterholdsworth/js-object-mapper/README.md

 * condition
 	* `function(v,i,c){return boolean}`
-    * v is input value, i is index of iterated submap, c is execution context
+    * v is input value, i is index of containing iterated submap, c is execution context
     * returns true or false to indicate whether on not the move takes place
 * multiple
     * false (default) - set target value